cloudberrydb/bootcamp/000-cbdb-sandbox/README.md

 ssh gpadmin@localhost # Password: Hashdata@123
 ```

-Now you have a Cloudberry Database and can continue with following courses of this bootcamp!
+Now you have a Cloudberry Database and can continue with [Cloudberry Database Tutorials Based on Single-Node Installation](https://github.com/cloudberrydb/bootcamp/blob/main/101-cbdb-tutorials/README.md)!
 Enjoy!

 <!-- ## Pseudo-Distributed-Operation -->